elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-effective-notemaking-techniques-and-how-do-they-aid-in-information-retention.md

 url: /learn/education-studies/questions/what-are-effective-notemaking-techniques-and-how-do-they-aid-in-information-retention
 score: -1.0
 related_article1:
-    id: 160276
+    id: 160465
+    title: >-
-    title: What are some effective exam preparation strategies, and how can they improve performance?
+        What are the benefits of study groups, and how do they contribute to collaborative learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-exam-preparation-strategies-and-how-can-they-improve-performance
+    url: /learn/education-studies/questions/what-are-the-benefits-of-study-groups-and-how-do-they-contribute-to-collaborative-learning
 related_article2:
-    id: 160281
+    id: 160352
+    title: >-
-    title: How can students effectively communicate within the university system to enhance their academic experience?
+        How can students apply knowledge in real-world contexts to enhance problem-solving skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-communicate-within-the-university-system-to-enhance-their-academic-experience
+    url: /learn/education-studies/questions/how-can-students-apply-knowledge-in-realworld-contexts-to-enhance-problemsolving-skills
 related_article3:
-    id: 160132
+    id: 160361
-    title: What are some techniques for developing critical thinking skills, and why are they important?
+    title: >-
+        How do cognitive processes like memory and attention impact learning, and how can they be enhanced?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-techniques-for-developing-critical-thinking-skills-and-why-are-they-important
+    url: /learn/education-studies/questions/how-do-cognitive-processes-like-memory-and-attention-impact-learning-and-how-can-they-be-enhanced
 related_article4:
-    id: 160157
+    id: 160148
-    title: What principles should be considered in curriculum design to ensure it aligns with learning outcomes?
+    title: >-
+        What should students consider when selecting courses to align with their career goals and balance their workload?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-ensure-it-aligns-with-learning-outcomes
+    url: /learn/education-studies/questions/what-should-students-consider-when-selecting-courses-to-align-with-their-career-goals-and-balance-their-workload
 related_article5:
-    id: 160057
+    id: 160286
-    title: What strategies can be used to overcome presentation anxiety and engage the audience?
+    title: >-
+        How can students apply their knowledge in real-world contexts to enhance their learning experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-overcome-presentation-anxiety-and-engage-the-audience
+    url: /learn/education-studies/questions/how-can-students-apply-their-knowledge-in-realworld-contexts-to-enhance-their-learning-experience
 ---

 &nbsp;